‘I wasn’t married to a monster’: Patrick Clancy opens up about wife, deaths of his 3 kids in Duxbury

 As time passed, Patrick and Lindsay started to talk more frequently, which allowed them to “fill in the gaps,” according to the article.

-In the article, Patrick also spoke about how Lindsay was placed in an inpatient program at McLean Hospital after a trip to an emergency room at Massachusetts General Hospital on New Year’s Eve.
+In the article, Patrick also spoke about how Lindsay was placed in an inpatient program at McLean Hospital after a trip to the emergency room at Massachusetts General Hospital on New Year’s Eve.

 “Lindsay was discharged from McLean after only five days, with a prescription for the antidepressant amitriptyline, Pat recalled—her thirteenth medication in a span of four months.
 According to the prosecution, when she left the hospital, on January 5, she denied having any more intrusive thoughts,” the article stated.